mvolkmann/blog/src/swift/SwiftData.md

 The {% aTargetBlank
 "https://developer.apple.com/documentation/swiftui/bindable", "Bindable" %}
 property wrapper provides a new way to access view models.
+It allows child views to modify `@Observable` data held in parent view.
 Both are new in iOS 17.

 ```swift